plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 * Click the *New theme* button at the top of the *Themes* tab in the *Theming* control panel and enter a title and description in the form that appears.
-  A bare-bones theme will be created, and you will be taken to the file manager (see below), where you can edit or create theme and rules files.
+  A bare-bones theme will be created, and you will be taken to the *Modify theme* screen (see below), where you can edit or create theme and rules files.
 * Click the *Copy* button underneath any existing theme and enter a title and description in the form that appears.
-A new theme will be created as a copy of the existing theme, and you will be taken to the file manager (see below), where you can edit or create theme and rules files.
+A new theme will be created as a copy of the existing theme, and you will be taken to the *Modify theme* (see below), where you can edit or create theme and rules files.

 Uploading an existing theme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~